SlapBot/slapbot.github.io/documentation/developer/index.md

 - You can import packages written by other people like requests library and so on, simply by importing it at the top and using it, I mean you don't need to do any fancy stuffs everything will work just fine.

-- While using Stephanie, the order at which keywords appear doesn't matter, so "what is the weather forecast for tomorrow?" and "Give me forecast of weather for tomorrow.", would mean the same thing, though you might wanna use correct keywords, and hence try to make your commands clear and concise to get the best efficiency.
+- While using Stephanie, the order at which keywords appear doesn't matter, so `"what is the weather forecast for tomorrow?"` and `"Give me forecast of weather for tomorrow."`, would mean the same thing, though you might wanna use correct keywords, and hence try to make your commands clear and concise to get the best efficiency.

-- Any string that is returned from handle method (or whatever method you defined in modules.json) is spoken by stephanie too, so instead of self.assistant.say("thank you"), you could do a simple return "Thank you.", as both will work identically.
+- Any string that is returned from `handle` method (or whatever method you defined in `modules.json`) is spoken by stephanie too, so instead of `self.assistant.say("thank you")`, you could do a simple `return "Thank you."`, as both will work identically.

 <a name='easy-integrate'>
 # East Integrate